Sat 20 July 10am-1pm

 This event is proudly sponsored by Prehistoric Sounds.
 Read More

 St John’s Church Hall, Barclay St

 Join the Mad Hatter, Alice and the White Rabbit for a Tea Party never to be forgotten!
 Be immersed in this interactive production where taste buds will tingle in an evening of riddles, jokes and poems as the Mad Hatter and his friends have tea with you.
 A wonderful high tea from Yani’s popup will be served as the entertainment surrounds you.
 Hurry up, don’t be late!

 For two nights only.
 Suitable for all ages.
 Children must be accompanied by an adult.
-Tickets online only.
-Bookings encouraged (we think these events will be popular!)
+Bookings essential.

 This event is proudly sponsored by Seacombe House Comfort Inn.
 Read More